jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 To prevent getting fooled by a malicious wallet account in the same way as the bundler could get fooled, the entry point needs to hold the the gas-payment ETH.
 So the entry point contract needs to implement  a `deposit` and a `withdraw` function to allow the wallet (or someone on behalf of the wallet) to put ETH into the entry point or take it out later.

 Now the bundler and entry point are safe, but the wallet account might get in trouble as anyone can try to execute he wallet's `executeUserOp`.
-Of course the execution will fail, as the wallet will validate and identify a malicious user operation but at this point it has already to pay for the gas and so someone who wants to fool the wallet can use up all the wallet's gaz money.
+Of course the execution will fail, as the wallet will validate and identify a malicious user operation but at this point it has already paid for the gas and so someone who wants to fool the wallet can use up all the wallet's gaz money.

 How to solve this?